jumba23/ai-image-generator-nodeJS-openAI/README.md

 ## OPENAI_API_KEY

-got to https://beta.openai.com/account/api-keys  and generate you own API key
+got to https://beta.openai.com/account/api-keys  and generate your own API key and create .env with the following structure:

+PORT=5000
+OPENAI_API_KEY='<your api key>'